-Continually improve the health and mental wellbeing of our employees
+Continually improve the wellbeing of our employees

 We aim to continually improve the wellbeing of our employees around the world, providing resources, programmes, and tools to foster a mentally and physically healthy lifestyle.
 For C&A, taking care of our employees has always been central, but recent global events have proven that we need become more resilient by strengthening our focus on employees even more — in C&A stores, distribution centres, and offices.

 We are committed to building an inclusive C&A where everyone can become their best self.
 We believe that equity and inclusion are essential for a fair and future proof business.

 Learn more about our Equity, Inclusion & Human Rights Strategy for C&A Europe here.

 Collaborate on impactful industry initiatives to achieve our sustainability commitments